 Matt also does quite a bit of posing like the Pyro from Team Fortress 2, and also has a similarly psychotic laugh and wields a flamethrower that also doubles as an axe.

 Split Personality: Literally with New Destroyman.
 After being bisected by Travis in the first game.
 Both of his halves ended up rebuilt as cyborgs with two different personalities.
 One is all business and straight to the point.
 The other is lewd and crass as all get out.
-Oh yeah and you gotta face both of them at once in their fight.

 Take That: A clothing store in the final stage of the game, the Santa Destroy Junction Mall, is named Uncanny Valley, and is the most prominent clothing store in the entire building.
 Considering Santa Destroy's monopolization and this is a game with subtle hints of symbolism made by Suda51, it's nothing short of necessary.

-Each Akashic Point takes Travis to a Shout Out stage to a game series made by one of Suda51's friends (Resident Evil and Metal Gear Solid).
+Each Akashic Point takes Travis to a Shout-Out stage to a game series made by one of Suda51's friends (Resident Evil and Metal Gear Solid).
 This is, except the last one, which takes you to an overly long city stage with no BGM, very little in the way of color, and repetitive street areas that all look the same—an obvious Take That at Grand Theft Auto, and overly realistic urban environment games in general.

 Teleport Spam: Jasper Batt Jr's second form combines this with an attack that gets even worse after a certain point.